Mithil467/mitype/README.rst

 Features
 ========

-💻 For Linux, Windows and macOS
+- For Linux, Windows and macOS
+- Runs on python 3 and 2 both

-😄 No external dependencies*
+- No external dependencies*

-📝 Choose custom text from a file
+- Choose custom text from a file

-🤸 And difficulty level
+- And difficulty level

-😉  Or let the app decide!
+-  Or let the app decide!
 (From over 6000️ text sets)

-🌈 Colored texts
+- Colored texts

-*For windows, you need windows-curses to run
+* For windows, you need windows-curses to run

 Where to get it?
 ================